 There is a technique for pressing rosin known as "cold pressing".
 This involves operating at temperatures much lower than what is considered standard.
 "Cold" refers to temperatures between 160-190 degrees Fahrenheit, which really isn't cold at all!
 However, compared to the normal temperatures you would press rosin at, it is much lower.

 So really, cold pressing is just the use of a low temp rosin press.
 You will also need to press much longer (1-5 minutes), and with more pressure.
 You'll see an increase in terpenes, but likely a decrease in potency.

 How much pressure does my rosin press need?

 When you’re shopping for your own rosin press, you’ll likely wonder how much pressure is necessary.
 Some of these machines provide an insane amount of pressure, which would likely be overkill for certain extractors.
 To press the best rosin, you need to apply 300-1,000 psi.

 The actual PSI you end up landing on will greatly depend on what exactly you’re using as your raw material.
 Flower, hash, and trim all require different combinations of pressure and heat.
 For example, pressing flower will need higher psi, whereas hash will require lower psi.

 Which Rosin Bags Should I Use?

-For dry sift or bubble: Use 36 micron or 72-micron bags - 72-micron rosin bags will offer higher yields compared to 36-micron rosin bags, but the 36-micron bags will provide the highest quality product.
+Use 36 micron or 72-micron bags for dry sift or bubble hash.
+72-micron rosin bags will offer higher yields compared to 36-micron rosin bags.
+The 36-micron bags will provide the highest quality product though.